RobGaughan/OS-Ticket-Prerequisites-and-Installation/README.md

 Be sure to check "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."

-Create the VM
+Create the VM:

 ![10](https://github.com/user-attachments/assets/5d03385e-0fb9-4922-b32a-2ad397e2abee)

-Connect to  the VM
+Connect to  the VM:

 Username: `LabADMIN`
 Password: `osTicketPassword123!`